kyverno/website/content/en/docs/Writing policies/match-exclude.md

   rules:
     - name: check-min-replicas
       match:
-        all:
         # AND across resources and selector
-        - resources:
+        resources:
           # OR inside list of kinds
           kinds:
           - Deployment
           namespaceSelector:
             matchExpressions:
               - key: type
                 operator: In
                 values:
                 - connector
                 - compute
 ```

 ## Combining match and exclude